gamache/hyperresource/README.md

 can take arguments.
 The consumer of the hypermedia API uses these links to access the API's entire functionality.

-The primary advantage to a hypermedia API is that a client library can write itself based on the hyperlinks coming back with each response.
+A primary advantage to hypermedia APIs is that a client library can write itself based on the hyperlinks coming back with each response.
 This removes both the chore of writing a custom client library in the first place, and also the process of pushing client updates to your